tiagoquin/mlg20-pw3/README.md

 ### In brief

-Same as the part 1 but the data contain voices of natural and synthetic adults.
-We don't take this new distinction into account.
-We only research to differentiate men and women.
+Same as the part 1 but the data contains voices of natural and synthetic adults.
+We didn't take this new distinction into account.
+We only differentiated men and women.

 ### Find the correct configuration